immutable-Genre/Vityrathi_Project_FOSS/README.md

 5. You can close and re-run the program — previous data will remain saved.

-6. Select:
+6. To safely terminate the program select:
   > 4 — Exit
-  to safely terminate the program.